tanjera/screeps/to.do.md

 # To Implement

+- Path caching... in-room paths used a lot

 - If ANY colony has hostiles (that are not Invaders), pause upgrading in ALL rooms (frees up energy to transfer...)
 	- Just set field to Memory on surveyRoom (sites.colony) and remove upgrading from tasks.compile.js- easiest way...